Template Toolkit Tools

 Data reference $tools.data.*

-This tool is essentially an object that contains a large amount of pre-installed information - languages, regions, domains for search engines, etc. The complete list of elements (which may change in the future) includes:
+This tool is essentially an object that contains a large amount of preset information - languages, regions, domains for search engines, etc. The full list of elements (may change in the future):

 "YandexWordStatRegions", "TopDomains", "CountryCodes", "YahooLocalDomains", "GoogleDomains", "BingTranslatorLangs", "Top1000Words", "GoogleLangs", "GoogleInterfaceLangs", "EnglishMonths", "GoogleTrendsCountries"

-Each of these elements is an array or hash of data, and you can view the contents by outputting the data, for example, in JSON:
+Each of these elements represents an array or hash of data, you can view the contents by outputting the data, for example, in JSON:

 [% tools.data.GoogleDomains.json() %]

-A simple key/value storage in memory, shared across all tasks, API requests, etc. It is reset when the scraper is restarted.
+A simple key/value storage in memory, shared across all tasks, API requests, etc., resets when the scraper is restarted.
 There are three methods:

 [% tools.memory.set(key, value) %]